glotzerlab/coxeter/paper/paper.md

 bibliography: paper.bib
 ---

-# Summary
+# Package Overview

-The coxeter Python package provides standardized representations of geometric objects.
+The coxeter Python package provides the tools to represent, generate, and compute properties of shapes in two and three dimensions.
-The library is primarily focused on two- and three-dimensional polytopes, for which many calculations require summations over triangulations or more complex integrals than for simple shapes like spheres and ellipsoids.
+The package emphasizes simplicity and flexibility, using a common set of abstractions to present a largely uniform interface across various shapes and allowing easy mutation of almost all of their geometric attributes.
+The package also aims to function as a repository for specific groups of shapes, exposing an easy-to-use API for shape generation that users can easily extend to make particular sets of shapes collectively accessible.

+# Statement of Need

+Considerations of shape are becoming increasingly important in materials science as improved synthetic capabilities have allowed the creation of a wide range of anisotropic particles [@Glotzer2007b].
+Colloidal science in particular has seen immense growth in this area, and numerous studies have shown that particle shape is an important handle for controlling the self-assembly of colloidal crystals [@Damasceno2012d,@Glotzer2007b,@Chen2014].
+Precise modeling of these systems requires reproducible methods for generating shapes and calculating their properties [@Anderson2020,@Allen2006] **Add more citations of real shapes**.
+An important aspect of achieving this reproducibility is making canonical definitions of shapes used in particular studies readibly available to other researchers.
+Furthermore, since these shapes may be used in physics-based simulations, any calculations must be robust enough to handle any numerical issues that may arise across a wide range of different geometries.

+# Summary of Features

+## Shape Analysis **better title?**

-The central objects in coxeter are the shape classes, each of which represents a unique type of shape, for instance ``Sphere`` or ``Polyhedron``.
+The central elements in coxeter are the shape classes, which encode the features of particular types of shapes.
+In order to enforce a highly uniform API and ensure conceptual clarity, all shape classes extend a small set of abstract base classes that encode specific subsets of properties: for instance, the standard properties of all shapes in two dimensions are embedded in the ``Shape2D`` class.
+In addition to standard types of shapes such as ellipsoids or polygons, coxeter also includes more esoteric shape classes like spheropolyhedra, which are important to modeling the imperfect rounded polyhedra frequently synthesized at the nano- and micron scales.
+Even simple properties like surface areas are generally nontrivial to compute for such shapes, but using coxeter they are no more difficult to work with than other, more common, shapes.
+Working with convex polygons and polyhedra using coxeter is greatly simplified via internal use of SciPy's convex hull calculations [@Virtanen2020], allowing the user to simply provide a set of vertices while coxeter performs the appropriate determination of facets and plane equations based on the simplices of the convex hull.

-These classes use Python properties to transparently expose many geometric attributes to the user, and to maximize flexibility many of these attributes can be set, resulting in an on-the-fly redefinition of the shape.
+The shape classes transparently expose many geometric attributes in the form of settable Python properties, allowing on-the-fly rescaling or transformation of the shape.
+This aspect of coxeter is designed to fill a common gap in most computational geometry libraries, which typically focus on solving more complex problems like finding convex hulls, Voronoi tesselations, and Delaunay triangulations [@cgal]; coxeter aims to provide a standard implementation for simpler calculations such as surface areas and bounding spheres for which formulas are generally well-known but often require careful consideration to calculate robustly and efficiently.
+These properties range from standard calculations like volumes and surface areas to less common metrics like mean curvatures and asphericities that are relevant for specific research avenues [@Irrgang2017].
+The package also provides various types of bounding and bounded spheres of shapes, which are critical measures of the extent of polygons and polyhedra within crystal structures.
+To simplify interoperability with other packages in the scientific computing ecosystem, non-scalar properties are generally provided as NumPy arrays [@Harris2020].

 In addition to purely geometric properties, shapes in coxeter also expose various physically relevant quantities in order to support a wide range of applications.
-Some examples of such properties are inertia tensors, which are necessary to completely define the equations of motion for anisotropic bodies, and scattering form factors, which are essentially Fourier transforms of the shape volume that are critical to characterizing structure in condensed matter physics.
+Some examples of such properties are inertia tensors, which are integral to the equations of motion for anisotropic bodies, and scattering form factors, which are essentially Fourier transforms of the shape volume that are critical to characterizing structure in condensed matter physics.
-Since physical equations and observables can be highly sensitive to inputs, coxeter emphasizes robust methods for their evaluation [@Kallay2006].
+Since physical equations and observables can be highly sensitive to inputs like inertia tensors, coxeter emphasizes robust methods for their evaluation [@Kallay2006].
-A number of less commonly used metrics, such as mean curvatures and asphericities, are also provided to support specific research avenues [Irrgang2017].
+Two dimensional shapes like polygons are embedded in three dimensions rather than in the plane, so coxeter uses the rowan library [@Ramasubramani2018] to rotate them into the plane and then compute various properties to avoid complications and numerical instabilitiesthat arise from performing integrals over planar lamina embedded in $\mathcal{R}^3$.

+## Shape Generation

 The library also serves as a repository for the generation of shapes.
 While simple classes of shapes like spheres and ellipsoids can be described via a small fixed set of parameters, the definitions of polygons and polyhedra can be arbitrarily long depending on the number of vertices of these shapes.